ionic-team/vscode-ionic/roadmap.md

 # Roadmap

 - If local address is turned on then show warning on start that Nexus wont work
+- (feat) Add "Enterprise Ready" and "Capacitor Core" to filters of plugin explorer (per Max)
+- (feat) Add Capacitor plugin to the starters
+- (feat) Add PWA to targets
+- (feat) Add Electron to targets
 - React Vite can write Network: rather than External:
-- (feat) Add Capacitor plugin to the starters
 - On hover over rating show: star count, forks, watchers, issues and link to explanation of rating.
 - Use HTTPS on windows doesnt work
 - Export Statistics on React v7 projects no longer works due to source maps